breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 By whatever fortune, during that period I was blessed with clarity of vision.
 I was going to be a software engineer, full stop.
 I wanted to build the foundation for my life's professional work.

-Around this time, programming bootcamps had become very popular.
-I spent a long time weighing them against a traditional graduate school.
+Programming bootcamps had become very popular, and I spent a long time weighing them against a traditional graduate school.

 It's easy to understand bootcamps' appeal.
 They teach you industry-relevant skills, they help you apply for jobs, and they promise to help you shift careers at supersonic speed: often in just a few months.